 ACPI Driver (Required for Super Hybrid Engine)

-The ACPI driver is a hacked version of the WinXP driver to work on Vista and Windows 7.
+Previously, an unofficial hacked driver was required.
+But recently an official driver was released that works on the 900A.
 It can be found here.
 This is neccessary if you want the Fn buttons and Super Hybrid Engine to work.

 Super Hybrid Engine